COLOUR YOUR HAIR

 We’ve to hold woven strands out at a 90-degree angle from the head, then slip comb through the fold in the foil.
-The center edge of the foil must be held firmly under the woven strands as close to the base of strands as possible.
+The centre edge of the foil must be held firmly under the woven strands as close to the base of strands as possible.

-The selected strands should be laid in the center of the foil.
+The selected strands should be laid in the centre of the foil.
 The ends of the hair should be held tautly so that they lay flat against the foil.
 Then the comb should be removed.

 The application must begin away from the scalp, towards the tips of hair.
 We must spread the mixture evenly and thoroughly on each strand.
 The product should be kept 1-8 inches away from the edge of the foil.
 Then the bottom edge of foil must be folded to top edge.
 The foil must not be pressed down where the mixture is on hair.
 The foil must then be gently folded inwards on both sides about an inch.

-If it takes a long time to complete the entire foiling application, and the first section foiled is sufficiently decolorized, then each of the processed foil should be removed by holding a towel under the foils; and the strands should be wet; and the formula should be wiped off the strands.
+If it takes a long time to complete the entire foiling application, and the first section foiled is sufficiently decolonized, then each of the processed foil should be removed by holding a towel under the foils; and the strands should be wet; and the formula should be wiped off the strands.